-Front running is a form of securities fraud that distorts markets and betrays the public trust.
-If your employer is engaged in front running, it could jeopardize your business and, ultimately, your job.
-Hard-working employees shouldn’t have to suffer because their bosses and others in their company are greedy.
-The Securities and Exchange Commission (SEC) takes allegations of front running seriously, but it needs the public’s help in exposing it.
+Front running distorts markets and betrays the public trust.
+If your employer, or an employee of your employer, is engaged in front running, it could have significant negative consequences for the firm and all of its employees.
+The Securities and Exchange Commission takes allegations of front running seriously, but it needs the public’s help in exposing this type of misconduct.
 That’s where the whistleblower program comes in.

 A Case Study

 In 2013, the SEC announced fraud charges against Daniel Bergin, a senior equity trader at Cushing MLP Asset Management.
 Bergin secretly executed numerous trades through his wife’s accounts just before he executed much larger orders for the same securities on behalf of his firm’s clients.
 He failed to disclose his wife’s accounts to the firm, failed to acquire pre-clearance of his trades in those accounts, and then attempted to hide his wife’s accounts from SEC examiners.
 Bergin pocketed upwards of $520,000 through this scheme.

 Bergin’s case had all the classic earmarks of front running fraud.
 He:

 - Took market action before a non-public, pending transaction was made;

 - Put his own trades, and therefore his own interests, before those of his clients;

 - Attempted to hide his personal transactions through another individual’s accounts;